mediachain/mediachain/docs/testnet.md

 This resolves the chain head pointer, retrieves the parent cells and folds over them to give a complete metadata representation as some nice JSON.
 Straightforward (note that this object uses an older translator version format).

+A set of sample ids to query is available on ipfs, and can be retrieved with `ipfs get QmYw3BGZhmhYtR7iUNeuUXEiAdGGrL4c91WsHoCzEo2jyU`, or via the http gateway at [https://ipfs.io/ipfs/QmYw3BGZhmhYtR7iUNeuUXEiAdGGrL4c91WsHoCzEo2jyU](https://ipfs.io/ipfs/QmYw3BGZhmhYtR7iUNeuUXEiAdGGrL4c91WsHoCzEo2jyU)

+For a much larger set, use `ipfs get QmRBnvwUosXssWPUMYw9Syqt6hZUA5ZVokJAiWAdwkGRV6` - this contains roughly 1 million record ids, and due to its size it's much more efficient to retrieve it with the ipfs tool than via the gateway.

+Both files contain one id per-line, resolvable with the `mediachain get <id>` command.

 ### Writing